All Episodes

 Now, how in the hell do we do that?

-How do we tell the world we're only going to allow it to reach a certain uh high temperature, and then the global warming debate's over?
+How do we tell the world we're only going to allow it to reach a certain high temperature, and then the global warming debate's over?

-Uh what does that do to you as a scientist who doesn't buy into it?
+What does that do to you as a scientist who doesn't buy into it?

-Yeah, well, yeah, that is a problem for people that really worry that, you know, we need to do something now because if we decide that all we're going to do now is policy, then we don't need to support the the science anymore.
+Yeah, well, yeah, that is a problem for people that really worry that, you know, we need to do something now because if we decide that all we're going to do now is policy, then we don't need to support the science anymore.

-But what what I'd like to emphasize is is sort of the bottom line of this whole debate, and it's it's sort of what you've talked about, which is it all depends on how fragile you think the climate system is.
+And it's sort of what you've talked about, which is it all depends on how fragile you think the climate system is.

 I mean, the people that have built the climate models that predict global warming believe they have sufficient physics in those models to predict the future.